lorin/resilience-engineering/README.md

 ## Sidney Dekker

 Dekker is a human factors and safety researcher with a background in aviation.
-His books aimed at a lay audience (Drift Into Failure, The Field Guide to 'Human Error' investigations) have been enormously influential.
+His books aimed at a lay audience (Drift Into Failure, Just Culture, The Field Guide to 'Human Error' investigations) have been enormously influential.
 His PhD advisor is [David Woods](#david-woods).

 Dekker tweets as [@sidneydekkercom](https://twitter.com/sidneydekkercom).